Advanced Meter FAQ

 For commercial upgrades, it will depend on where the meter is located.
 Our installers will attempt to make contact at the time of the meter replacement

-Will there be any disturbance to my yard, trees or plants during the water meter upgrade?
+- Will there be any disturbance to my yard, trees or plants during the water meter upgrade?

 Most water meter upgrades will have no impact on the surrounding landscape.
 In rare instances, water meters requiring maintenance before upgrading or having landscaping directly beside the water meter box may require minimal disturbance of the surrounding landscape.
-If this occurs, we will make ever effort to leave the area in the same or better condition than we found it.
+If this occurs, we will make every effort to leave the area in the same or better condition than we found it.

-What if I don’t want an advanced meter?
+- What if I don’t want an advanced meter?
 (Opt-out)

 We are committed to high-quality customer service and have developed an Opt-Out Policy to provide you with options.